 A Radical Solution to Break the Cycle of Homelessness

 Everyone deserves a safe, stable, and affordable place to call home.
-HomeStart’s work is premised on this belief and our mission is to end and prevent homelessness in Greater Boston.
+HomeStart’s work is premised on this belief, and our mission is to end and prevent homelessness in Greater Boston.
 At HomeStart, we know that a housing crisis can destabilize every part of a person’s life.
 Over and over again, research has shown that destabilized housing leads to negative impacts on everything from health and access to medical care to employment and education, child nutrition and sobriety.

 The Renew Collaborative is a disruptive social innovation premised on a simple and compelling fact – the cost to a property owner to execute a non-payment eviction in Massachusetts is three to five times more than the expense of stopping the eviction and preserving the tenancy.